AcademySoftwareFoundation/rez/docs/source/caching.rst

 process/executable), and is very fast.

 In a studio environment (with many machines), machines that perform a solve that is already cached to the resolve cache will simply receive the cached result rather than preforming a re-solve.
+This can significantly decrease the time it takes to resolve environments.
+Slow solves will now be almost instantaneous.

 Resolve caching has almost no downsides.
 Only in rare edge cases where you have to "hack" a released package into production do you see any issues.
 In this case, because resolves are cached, you may receive a different package than